vahidbas/ssmkit/doc/global/tutorial01.md

 process at previous time instances do not have any effect on the value of next time instances.

-The same intuition used in mathematical construction of the stochastic processes is used in `ssmpack` for constructing process objects.
+The same intuition used in mathematical construction of the stochastic processes is used in `ssmkit` for constructing process objects.
-In `ssmpack` process objects are realizations of stochastic processes which are representable as DBN.
+In `ssmkit` process objects are realizations of stochastic processes which are representable as DBN.
 A DBN is a graphical model that shows statistical dependencies betveen random variables represented as CPDF.
-In the next sections We will see how we can define CPDFs in `ssmpack` and use them to construct simple processes which are later combined to make more complex processes.
+In the next sections We will see how we can define CPDFs in `ssmkit` and use them to construct simple processes which are later combined to make more complex processes.

 Defining constant parameters